China Millennium Monument: Building

-The Century Hall's 5-meter-high circular wall is adorned with episodes of idealized Chinese 5000-years-long history, sculpted in precious stone low relief.
+The Great Century Hall's 5-meter-high circular wall is adorned with episodes of idealized Chinese 5000-year-long history, sculpted in precious stone low relief.
 In the mid-2000s that sculpted frieze, described as the largest stone relief sculpture in China, was referred to in the monument's official documentation as "Ode to the Chinese Millenia" (Zhonghua Qiqiu Song) and divided into four sections: "the rational spirit in Chinese civilization of the pre-Qin period (3000 BCE - 221 BCE); "the magnanimous spirit in Chinese civilization from the Han to the Tang dynasties" (221 BCE - 907 CE); "the loyal integrity during the period from the Song to the Qing dynasties" (960-1911); and "the historical duet of enlightenment and national salvation in recent and modern Chinese history" (1912-1999).
 It features heroic description of historic characters from Qin Shi Huang to Deng Xiaoping and ends with a calligraphy by Jiang Zemin that reads "The Chinese nation will achieve a great renaissance based on the final attainment of the unification of the motherland and the construction of a rich, powerful, democratic, and civilized socialist modern country."

-The building faces south in accordance with Feng Shui principles, and is accessed through a monumental stairway.
-It features 20,000 m² of exhibition space, much of it underground.
+On the upper level, a 140-meter-long circular corridor features 40 bronze statues of important figures of Chinese culture and science, and (on the rotating qián) 56 sculpted stone slabs representing China's officially recognized ethnic groups.
+The series of characters starts with political adviser Guan Zhong (c.
+725-645 BCE) and ends with nuclear scientist Deng Jiaxian (1924-1986).
+Other individuals featured include Laozi, Confucius, Sima Qian, Zu Chongzhi, and for the modern era, Zhan Tianyou, Cai Yuanpei, Lu Xun, Guo Moruo, Mei Lanfang, Mao Dun, and Liang Sicheng.
+The statues, installed after 2005, are sponsored by individual donors, many of them businesspeople from Hong Kong.
+Another donor, Stanley Ho, is singled out on the monument’s ground floor with a bronze bust celebrating his gift.